cube3power/atsd/rule-engine/notifications/outgoing-webhook-slack.md

 The following document describes how to create a Slack Bot that will copy messages received from other Slack users in the same workspace into ATSD.

-The ATSD can then be programmed to respond to received commands by means of sending information back into Slack using the `SLACK` web notification type.
+The ATSD can then be programmed to respond to received commands by means of sending information back into Slack.

 ## Create Slack Bot

 Slack Bot is a special account created specifically for automation purposes.

 * Open https://api.slack.com/apps/

    ![](images/outgoing_webhook_slack_1.png)

 * Select an existing app or create a new one.

 * Create a bot user.